JonathanGarson/economic-project-template/README.md

 # economic-project-template
-This a template for economics research project based on [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/).
+This a template for economics research project based on [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/) package and [Audrey Feldroy & al](https://github.com/audreyfeldroy/cookiecutter-pypackage/tree/master) work.
 It is a free to use template, you will just have to download the license you chose.

 The code is oriented toward python replication but it works for R, Stata and any economic projects.
 To use it you just need to do the following command line :